ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL expressions.
 	Athena is serverless.
 **AWS Data Pipeline ** is primarily used as a cloud-based data workflow service that helps you process and move data between different AWS services and on-premises data sources.
-**AWS Auto Scaling group:**
-	You ==can only specify one launch configuration for an Auto Scaling group at a time==, and you can't modify a launch configuration after you've created it.
-Therefore, if you want to change the launch configuration for an Auto Scaling group, you must create a launch configuration and then update your Auto Scaling group with the new launch configuration.
 **Systems Manager Automation service** is primarily used to simplify common maintenance and deployment tasks of Amazon EC2 instances and other AWS resources.

 ==**AWS Trusted Advisor**== is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices.
 It ==inspects your AWS environment and makes recommendations for saving money, improving system performance and reliability, or closing security gaps.==
 ==***\*AWS Cost Explorer\**** enables you to view and analyze your costs and usage.== You can explore your usage and costs using the main graph, the Cost Explorer cost and usage reports, or the Cost Explorer RI reports.
 It has an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage over time.
 ==***\*AWS Budgets\**** gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.== You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
-==***\*Amazon Inspector\**** is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.== Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
+==***\*AWS Inspector\**** is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.== Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
 **AWS Workspace** is used to create the needed virtual desktops in your VPC.
 **AWS Certificate Manager (ACM)** provides SSL certificates.
 **AWS CloudHSM** you only store keys in CloudHSM.